 The best way to learn is to take a class.
 Balanced Body has a wide range of videos you can stream, from introductory workouts to more advanced movements and exercises.
+And Apple Fitness+ now has workouts, led by former NFL running back Darryl Whiting.
 Or look for a Club Pilates studio near you.
-With 619 active studios and over 650 slated to be open by the end of the year, they offer classes to suit any fitness level.
+With more than 750 active studios, they offer classes to suit any fitness level.

 NOTE: Items featured in this story are independently selected by the editorial team.
 Purchasing via our links may earn Valet. a portion of the sale, which helps fund our editorial mission.